Puerto Jimenez, Costa Rica

 Horseback Riding

-Visit a local cacao farm where you will have the opportunity to participate in the different cocoa processes.
+Visit a local cacao farm where you will have the opportunity to participate in the different processes.
+In this farm you will also find other fruit trees showing a traditional Costa Rican farm.
 This tour continues to support the economy of rural families.
-In this cacao farm you will also find other fruit trees showing a traditional Costa Rican farm.

 Puerto Jimenez tours to other destinations nearby